 Wear a two piece outfit.

-Research shows that regular screening mammograms reduce deaths from breast cancer in women 50 to 74 years of age by 20-30%.
+Research shows that regular screening mammograms reduce deaths from breast cancer in women age 50 to 74 by 20-30%.

 This is due to early detection.
 Most breast cancers discovered through regular screening are found at an earlier stage when there may be more treatment options as well as more positive outcomes.